Open Water 2: Adrift: Plot

 Meanwhile, James goes underwater, and messes with the prop, in an attempt to remove it and use it, but he drops the knife.
 He swims down after it and manages to catch it, then panicking under water, tries to swim for the surface.
 As he swims back up he crashes into the bottom of the boat, and is knocked unconscious.
 He resurfaces motionless with blood trickling out his head with an obvious skull fracture.
 Zach gets the knife from James and starts stabbing the boat to climb back up.
 Dan tries to stop him, they get in a fight and Dan causes Zach to stab himself in the chest.

 Fearing that sharks will be attracted by the blood, the now hysterical Michelle begins to swim away, but sinks underwater.
 Dan swims after her and sees her lifeless body drifting underwater.
 He dives after her, but cannot reach her, and her body disappears into the depths.
 After some time, Zach dies from blood loss in Lauren's arms.
 She reluctantly lets go of his body which floats away, face down.
 Out of guilt, Dan admits that he does not own the yacht.
 After much waiting, Lauren says she refuses to die treading water and attempts to swim back to shore to find help.
 Her fate after this is unknown.

 Later that night, during a rainstorm, James dies from his head injury.
 Dan unsuccessfully searches underwater for the knife.
 He slams his mask on the hull in frustration and the lens pops out.
 Remembering Zach's attempt with the knife, Dan uses it to wedge in the crevice of the side door for the ladder, giving him a handhold.
 Amy climbs over his shoulders, finally stepping onto his hand wrapped around the lens, causing him to scream as his hand bleeds more, and manages to grab the gunwale and pull herself back on board.
 Once on board, she lowers the ramp steps for Dan and tends to her daughter, Sarah.
 Amy notices Dan swimming away to drown out of guilt.
 She jumps back in to save him, reminding her of when she attempted to save her father in the same manner.

 The next morning, a fishing boat approaches the yacht, and notices the lowered ladder and life ring still floating in the water - no one had pulled them in.
 The yacht appears empty except for the sound of Sarah, Amy's daughter, crying on the lower deck.

 The film cuts to Amy standing on the boat in the sun, looking around appearing heartbroken.
-Dan is shown lying face down on the boat with a towel covering his lower half, seemingly either sleeping or dead.
+Dan is shown lying face down on the boat's deck, seemingly either sleeping or dead.